aNTHONY WHISHAW, RA

 (British, b.
 1930)

-Anthony Whishaw’s œuvre, that spans seven decades, defies categorisation.
+Anthony Whishaw’s œuvre, spanning seven decades, defies categorisation.
 It is rich and diverse, monumental yet sensitive, thoughtful , often whimsical, and above all always fresh and unexpected.

 He has never aligned himself with any particular group or school.
 As a painter he constantly seeks to surprise himself discovering unexpected images and experimenting with different visual languages through explorations of themes, scale and media.